-How to Address a Former Governor in Writing?
+How to Address a Former Governor?

 How would I address a former governor on a mailing envelope and in the salutation?